uwdata/flechette/docs/index.md

 ### Customize Data Extraction

-Data extraction can be customized using options provided to the table generation method.
-By default, temporal data is returned as numeric timestamps, 64-bit integers are coerced to numbers, and map-typed data is returned as an array of [key, value] pairs.
+Data extraction can be customized using options provided to table generation methods.
+By default, temporal data is returned as numeric timestamps, 64-bit integers are coerced to numbers, map-typed data is returned as an array of [key, value] pairs, and struct/row objects are returned as vanilla JS objects with extracted property values.
 These defaults can be changed via conversion options that push (or remove) transformations to the underlying data batches.

 ```js
 const table = tableFromIPC(ipc, {